AndresMontero/Project/README.md

 * /
     * main.ipynb
-        * Main notebook with all the statistics and analysis
+        * Main notebook with all the statistics and analysis regarding FMA and tweets
     * helpers.py
         * Helper methods: comparison methods
     * README.md